 If a child is refused admission to a school, the child's name will be placed on the school's waiting list.
-There is a waiting list for each primary school based on the published admission criteria and all children who have been refused a place are kept on that list, in order of the criteria, until 31st December 2024.
+There is a waiting list for each primary school based on the published admission criteria and all children who have been refused a place are kept on that list, in order of the criteria, until 31st December 2025.
 For further information please contact the School Admissions team at schooladmissions@nelincs.gov.uk or on 01472 326291 (option 4).

-H Private and voluntary providers of early years education
+Private and voluntary providers of early years education

-All three and four year olds, and some two year olds, in North East Lincolnshire are entitled to a free part-time early education place.
+All three- and four-year-olds, and some two year olds, in North East Lincolnshire are entitled to a free part-time early education place.
 Early education is provided by settings that are registered with North East Lincolnshire Council and Ofsted.
-You will find a list of private and voluntary providers of early years' education in North East Lincolnshire at Appendix 4.
-You may also wish to contact the Family Information Service helpline on 01472 326292 (option 1) or email: fis@nelincs.gov.uk
+You will find a list of private and voluntary providers of early years' education in North East Lincolnshire at Appendix 4 You may also wish to contact the Families First Information Service helpline on 01472 326292 (option 1) or email: fis@nelincs.gov.uk

-PART THREE - IN YEAR ADMISSIONS

-1 In year admission arrangements
+PART THREE - IN YEAR ADMISSIONS In year admission arrangements

 In year admissions are any admissions that are outside the 'normal' point of entry, i.e. not starting school for the first time or transferring from infant to juniors.
 Parents/carers can request admission to any school at any time.
-You can contact the School Admissions team at schooladmissions@nelincs.gov.uk or on 01472 326291 (option 4) for advice on places available in North East Lincolnshire schools and to request an 'In year Common Application Form' (ICAF).
-You can also download the In Year Common Application Form (ICAF) from the local authority's website at: www.nelincs.gov.uk.
+You can contact the School Admissions Team on (01472) 326291 (Option 4) for advice on places available in North East Lincolnshire schools and to request an 'In year Common Application Form' (ICAF).
+Alternatively you can Apply Online via the North East Lincolnshire Parent Portal or you can also download the In Year Common Application Form (ICAF) from the local authority's website at: www.nelincs.gov.uk.

 Some academies in North East Lincolnshire administer their own in year admissions and parents/carers can contact the academy directly and request an In Year Common Application Form (ICAF).
 The School Admissions team will be able to advise you if you need to contact the academy directly.

-If you are resident in North East Lincolnshire and wish to apply for a school in a neighbouring local authority you will need to contact that local authority's School Admissions team for advice on which schools have places.
-If you are unsure, North East Lincolnshire School Admissions team will be able to advise you on who you need to contact.
+If you are resident in North East Lincolnshire and wish to apply for a school in a neighbouring local authority, you will need to contact that local authority's School Admissions Team for advice on which schools have places.
+North East Lincolnshire School Admissions Team will be able to advise you on who you need to contact.

 If you have not moved to a new house and would like your child to change school, you should first discuss the matter with your child's current school to seek its advice and help with any concerns you may have.
-If, after discussion, you still feel that you would like your child to change school, you should contact the School Admissions team for advice on the process and complete an In Year Common Application Form (ICAF).
+If, after discussion you still feel that you would like your child to change school, you should contact the School Admissions Team for advice on the process and how to apply.